June 12, 2013 (Updated: May 16, 2023)

 Resources tell the reader that you do have a clue about what you are recommending.

-Obviously you know things that can help others, but are the things you are recommending based on facts or opinion?
+Obviously, you know things that can help others, but are the things you are recommending based on facts or opinion?
 If you create an article with data on things you have tested and retested and also backed up this information with resources, your article will be more credible.

 However, sometimes as writers we throw our own ideas and opinions in articles, which is perfectly alright, but we don’t want to make it appear as those are opinions are “facts.”
 We want to make it clear to the reader which ideas are opinions and which are factual.
 Example: “We found the D, E, and F resulted in H, but my opinion/I feel that “M” was a factor in the results we achieved even if the data doesn’t easily reflect that.

 You set yourself apart by ensuring your readers understand the difference between fact and opinion.